is a not for profit Arts Organization dedicated to contemporary dance.

-Gearshifting Performance Works’ core activity each season is typically a new creation project.
-We present a full season of activity each year and are committed to public presentation.
-Through new creation, commissions, re-constructions, performances, site specific work, installation work, videos, teaching, studio showings, talk back sessions, and working with guest artists, the Company makes dance available in a variety settings.
+Gearshifting Performance Works’ core activity each season is typically a new creation and/or full length production.
+The company engages in new creation, commissions, re-constructions, performances, site specific work, installation work, teaching, studio showings, talk back sessions, and working with guest artists.

 Gearshifting Performance Works is a Winnipeg-based dance company founded by Artistic Director, Jolene Bailie.
 Originally founded to support the growth of Jolene Bailie’s successful career as a touring solo artist, the company has grown slowly, wisely and successfully over nineteen years, earning a reputation for presenting quality work.